-Number required for 80% support
+Number of Committee members present Number required for 80% support

-14
+18 14

-14
+17 14

-13
+16 13

-12
+15 12

-11
+14 11

+16 15 13 12

 Subject: FOLLOW-UPS FROM PREVIOUS REGIONAL PLANNING COMMITTEE MEETINGS

 On the list attached are items raised at Regional Planning Committee meetings that staff have followed up.
 All items indicate who is responsible for follow up, and a brief status comment.
 Once the items have been reported to the Committee they will be removed from the list.